 The Shield is the second major climbing area at Echo Crag.
 The routes on The Shield are more difficult than Square Inch, and generally longer (most top out around 80 feet).
 The left side of the Shield is marked by a number of small roofs that cross the upper part of the wall, while the right side is smoother, and a bit more laid back.
 Like Square Inch, the Shield is often wet in the spring or after a range.
 These routes see less traffic and are a little dirtier.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for 2.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 2.
 The Shield:

 Featured Route For 2.
 The Shield

 From the left side of the tree, climb to the top of two right-points flakes, and then up the left of two short, blunt arêtes (the rock between the arêtes is often wet) to a large ledge.
 Continue up the face above the ledge, heading towards the left side of an 18 inch overhang.
-Pull through the overhang on good hands (probably the crux – get your left foot up high on the face) to the face above with a thin crack.
-The best climbing on the route is above the overhang – the moves will keep yo...[more]
-Browse More Classics in NH
+Pull through the overhang on good hands (probably the crux get your left foot up high on the face) to the face above with a thin crack.
+The best climbing on the route is above the overhang the moves will keep yo...[more]
+Browse More Classics in New Hampshire

 I believe that Piss of Fear is located i at the square inch wall not the shield